angular/components/src/lib/input/input.md

 with (touched) the element or the parent form has been submitted.
 If you wish to override this behavior (e.g. to show the error as soon as the invalid control is dirty or when a parent form group is invalid), you can use the `errorStateMatcher` property of the `mdInput`.
-To use this property, create an `ErrorStateMatcher` object in your component class that has a `isErrorSate` function which returns a boolean.
+To use this property, create an `ErrorStateMatcher` object in your component class that has a `isErrorState` function which returns a boolean.
 A result of `true` will display the error messages.

 ```html